isuruwg/certified-kubernetes-administrator-course/docs/03-Scheduling/16-Static-Pods.md

 #### The kubelet can create both kinds of pods - the static pods and the ones from the api server at the same time.

   ![sp3](../../images/sp3.PNG)

+in this case, the `kube-apiserver` will still be aware of the static pods.
+So you can use `kubectl get pods` to view static pods too.
+When kubelet creates a static pod, it creates a **read only** mirror object in the `kube-apiserver`.
+The static pod name will also contain the name of the node when you view it using `kubectl` command.

 ## Static Pods - Use Case